-Rather than simply lining up your latest products in your front window, work out how to create a scene to engage your customers, telling them a story about your brand or business.
-People can relate to stories and by setting a scene, people can imagine how your products would fit into their own lives.
+Rather than simply lining up products in your front window, work out how to create a scene to engage customers - tell them a story about your brand or business.
+People relate to stories and by setting a scene, they can imagine how your products would fit into their lives.
 Look at any large department store window display and you’ll see how the visual merchandising team weave together a range of products and elements.
-They create a visual story to attract and draw customers in, making looking into their shopfront an experience to remember.
+They create a visual story to attract and draw customers in.
+Make looking into their shopfront an experience to remember.

 2. Give it a topical twist

 You could plan your display around the seasons, special events on the calendar or even use specific colours for inspiration.
 You can have a lot of fun with theming and even if your products don’t directly relate to a season or particular celebration you could still use a theme to catch people’s attention and keep your display current.
-You could even get creative and look up some not so obvious dates on the calendar to celebrate and introduce as a theme for your display.
+Get creative and look up some not so obvious dates to celebrate and use as a theme for your display.

 One of the best-known principles of displaying merchandise is putting what you want to sell at eye level.
-Work out where eye level is when looking into your shopfront from the outside and display your best or newest products there.
-You could display smaller items in the foreground and larger ones in the background then build your display using different levels or layers to keep things interesting.
+Work out where eye level is when looking into your shop window from the outside and display your best or newest products there.
+Display smaller items in the foreground and larger ones in the background, then build your display using different levels or layers to keep things interesting.

 4. Keep it clean

 Make sure your shopfront is clean and tidy for maximum street appeal – don’t let the dust gather on an old display.
-Some other tips to keep a clean look include:
+Some other tips to create the right impression include:

-- Keep your signage current and well presented to give a good impression.
+- Keep your signage current and well presented.

-- Don’t feel the need to display all your latest products – choose a selection to feature so your display doesn’t look cluttered.
+- Don’t feel the need to display all your latest products – feature a selection so your display doesn’t look cluttered.